ojel95/docker-fundamentals/README.md

 for all your Containers - so you don't need to add your own Network unless you need multiple Networks!

+- **Note**: Like in docker commands, named volumes are not automatically deleted after exit.
+You need to remove them manually.

 #### Docker compose files

 ``` yaml